Exponentially Closed Fields and the Conjecture on Intersections with Tori: Complete elementary theory

 The next two lemmas summarize some variant but equivalent statements of exponential-algebraic closedness.

-\begin{lemma}[a] Let $F$ be an ELA-field of infinite transcendence degree (for example, satisfying the strong kernel axiom).
-Then $F \models $ EAC iff for every $n \in \N^+$ and every rotund subvariety $V$ of $G^n$ defined over $F$ which is \begin{enumerate}[(i)] \item irreducible; \item of dimension $n$; \item multiplicatively free; and \item additively free \end{enumerate} there is $(\xbar,e^\xbar) \in V$.
-In particular, if $F \in \ECFStrK$ then $F \models $ EAC. \end{lemma} \begin{proof} The $\Rightarrow$ direction is immediate.
+\begin{lemma} Let $F$ be an ELA-field of infinite transcendence degree (for example, satisfying the strong kernel axiom).
+Then $F \models $ EAC if and only if for every $n \in \N^+$ and every rotund subvariety $V$ of $G^n$ defined over $F$ which is \begin{enumerate}[(i)] \item irreducible; \item of dimension $n$; \item multiplicatively free; and \item additively free \end{enumerate} there is $(\xbar,e^\xbar) \in V$.
+In particular, if $F \in \ECF$ then $F \models $ EAC. \end{lemma} \begin{proof} The $\Rightarrow$ direction is immediate.
 For the $\Leftarrow$ direction, we consider $(i)$---$(iv)$ in turn.

-For $(i)$, a reducible $V$ is rotund by definition iff some irreducible component of it is rotund.
+For $(i)$, a reducible $V$ is rotund by definition if and only if some irreducible component of it is rotund.
 For $(ii)$, if $V \subs G^n$ is rotund but $\dim V > n$, choose $a_1,\ldots,a_{2n} \in F$, algebraically independent over the field of definition of $V$, and let $X$ be the generic hyperplane in $G^n$ given by the equation

 Then for any $M \in \Mat_{n\cross n}(\Z)$, with $\rk(M) < n$, we have